lfurtkevicova/gislab-my-notes/docs/terms.rst

    are separated from the underlying hardware resources

 *Host machine*
-   main machine where Vagrant, VirtualBox and GIS.lab package are installed
+   main machine where required softwares and GIS.lab package are installed

 *Chroot*
    is a tool which enables installation in client environment, installation